-Trade liberalization is critical to ensuring that the U.S. continues as a global economic leader.
-Improved market access for the technology sector is essential to this effort.
+Improving U.S. companies’ ability to sell to more markets and customers abroad is critical for economic growth and job creation in the U.S. Improved market access for the technology sector is essential to this effort.
 TechNet supports:

 - Further reductions in tariff and non-tariff barriers to information and communications technology products, services, and investments.

-- Protections for the free flow of data across borders, strong protections for intellectual property, and safe harbors against intermediary liability.
+- Protections for the free flow of data across borders, strong protections for intellectual property (including source code), and safeguards against intermediary liability.

 - Greater expansion of market access for trade in services, including those that are digitally delivered.

 - Making sure U.S. companies can compete on a level playing field for procurement opportunities with the governments of our trading partners.